SEO Recommendations

 Each recommendation targets one page and one keyword gap.
 The types the agent writes are:

-Every recommendation includes a plain-English reason explaining why the agent flagged it, a priority, and a coding-agent prompt you can paste directly into Cursor or Claude Code to implement the change without leaving your editor.
+Every recommendation includes a plain-English reason explaining why the agent flagged it, a priority, and a coding-agent prompt you can paste into your coding agent to implement the change.

 How It Works

-1. The agent scores keyword-page alignment using GSC performance data, search metrics, and crawl results.
-Recommendations flow into your queue only when the signal is strong enough to justify the change.
+- The agent scores keyword-page alignment using GSC performance data, search metrics, and crawl results.
+Recommendations appear only when the signal is strong enough to justify the change.

-2. Open the Recommendations tab in your Growth Autopilot dashboard.
+- Open the Recommendations tab in your VibeCom dashboard.
 Each pending item shows the type, the target page, the keyword, the priority, and the reason.

-3. Read the reason and decide: Apply or Dismiss.
+- Read the reason and decide: Apply or Dismiss.
 Applying a recommendation binds the keyword's primary page mapping and propagates any secondary keywords to that page.
-For a new_page recommendation, VibeCom's blog persona picks it up on the next content-generation run and drafts a post for you to review and approve.
+For a

 Re-Evaluation After 28 Days